 The Missouri State Highway Commission subsequently applied for a southern extension of Interstate 170 over Route 725 to U.S. 40 at Richmond Heights.

 On behalf of the Chief Engineer, Leland D. Fletcher, Assistant to the Chief Engineer – Planning and Design, advised the Commission that since the recent addition to the Interstate System of I-170 from I-70 to I-270, it was desirable to consider extending the I-170 marking over present Route 725 from I-70 southerly to U.S. Route 40 to provide a continuous single marking for the freeway facility.

 The state advised that the extension would not incur additional responsibility for Federal funding and that the route would not be marked until the 3.03 mile long section under construction from I-70 and Page Avenue was completed.
 AASHTO approved the 7.7 mile long addition on June 25, 1979.
 The FHWA previously concurred that this section of Route 725 was a logical addition or connection to the Interstate System on June 15, 1979.
 4.2 miles of Route 725 were open to traffic south from Page Avenue at the time.

 Originally, the Inner Belt Expressway was proposed to continue further into the southern part of St. Louis County.
 However by the late 1990s, residents of neighborhoods in the project path voiced opposition.
 Ultimately plans were dropped and six months later, the Missouri Department of Transportation (MoDOT) sold the acquired right-of-way to a developer, which built a shopping center.2

 The north end of Interstate 170 was reconstructed from the early 2000s to 2004.
-The project reconfigured the directional T interchange with I-270 to eliminate three left exits between the two freeways.
+The project reconfigured the directional T interchange with I-270 to eliminate three left exits.
 Additionally the overpass carrying I-270 across Hanley and Graham Roads was replaced and widened to ten overall lanes.2